scrabbletank/farhome-rules/rulesdoc.md

 ##### Action Points

-Your max action points increases by 1 at levels 10, 20 and 30.
+You start with a max of 10 action points, increasing by 1 at levels 10, 20 and 30.

 ##### Max Wounds Increase